-Japanese-Chinese pianist Asuka Fu is a dedicated educator in the Los Angeles area.
+Japanese-Chinese pianist Asuka Restauri is a dedicated educator in the Los Angeles area.
 She has over 15 years of experience training young musicians and holds a B.M. and M.A. from New York University.